-At this point, no traffic can flow through the tunnel since there is no IP rule defined that allows it.
-As was done in option A above, we must define an IP rule that will allow traffic from a designated source network and source interface (in this example, the network If3_net and interface If3) to flow to the destination network all-nets and the destination interface which is the PPTP tunnel that we have defined.
+At this point, no traffic can flow through the tunnel since there is no IP rule entry defined that allows it.
+As was done in option A above, we must define an IP policy that will allow traffic from a designated source network and source interface (in this example, the network lf1_net and interface lf1) to flow to the destination network all-nets and the destination interface which is the PPTP tunnel that has been defined.